cashfree/core-ios-sdk/Readme.md

 ### Swift Package Manager (Recommended)

-The easiest way to integrate Cashfree iOS SDK is through Swift Package Manager:
+The easiest way to integrate Cashfree iOS SDK is through Swift Package Manager

 #### **Method 1: Xcode GUI**
 1. Open your project in Xcode